2010 Toyota Yaris

 Just as the two Yaris models differ in exterior styling, the instrument panels for the Liftback and Sedan are distinctive.
 Each features a center-mounted gauge cluster and an overall simplicity of design.
-The Sedan's dash looks a bit more upscale with its dual-toned trim and Optitron illuminated gauge cluster, which includes a 120-mph speedometer, fuel gauge, odometer/trip meter and various warning graphics.
-Manual-shift Sedans, S-model Liftbacks, and automatic Sedans with the Power Package add a tachometer.
-Outboard cupholders are standard on all models.
+The Sedan's dash looks a bit more upscale with its broad splash of bright trim on the center stack and multi-color Optitron illuminated gauge cluster, which includes a 120-mph speedometer and 8000-rpm tachometer, plus an LCD fuel gauge and odometer/trip meter and various warning graphics.

-The center console differs in style between the two models, but the stereo and air conditioning functions are, in typical Toyota fashion, equally easy to view and use.
-Turn signals and lights are operated by the left-side steering column-mounted stalk; the right stalk is for the front wipers (plus a rear wiper on the Liftback).
-Storage bins abound, on either side of the center stack and along the doors, although liftbacks have three gloveboxes to the sedan's one.
+Although center-stack controls are arranged differently between the two models, the stereo and air conditioning functions are, in typical Toyota fashion, equally easy to view and use.
+Turn signals and lights are operated by the left-side steering column-mounted stalk; the right stalk is for the front wipers (plus a rear wiper on most Liftbacks).
+Storage bins abound, on either side of the center stack and along the doors, although Liftbacks have three gloveboxes to the sedan's one.
 For those cars equipped with the MP3 stereo, the center console includes an auxiliary input.